madhaviith/effect-of-autogenic-Ia-excitatroy-feedback-on-the-ankle/interaction_maps/README.md

 ## Automatic generation of spinal connectome using curated data of spinal neurons, conection rules, muscles information.
 Refer figure 2 of the manuscript and supplementary-A for the algorithm and definitions of inputs(.xlsx sheets).

-This folder contains the codes to generate ipsilateral spinal connectome from the curated **spinal_neurons.xlsx, connection_rules.xlsx, movement_types.xlsx, muscles.xlsx** and generates figure in **figure 5** of the mauscript that describes the spinal afferent based muscle-muscle interactions.
+This folder contains the codes to generate ipsilateral spinal connectome from the curated **spinal_neurons.xlsx, connection_rules.xlsx, movement_types.xlsx, muscles.xlsx** data.
+And also generates muscle-muscle interaction maps shown in **figure 5** of the mauscript.

 ### Software and hardware requirements: